Creating Menus in Drupal 7 - Part 2 - Adding links and Displaying

 Welcome to part two of the menu creation tutorial series.
 At this point, we have already created a new menu in Drupal 7 and are ready to add links to it.
 The links are the actual menu items that your visitors will click on to visit pages within your website.
 Here is where we will learn to add those to our menu.
-After that, we will configure settings to show the menu on your site.
+After that, we will configure settings to display the menu on your site.

 Adding menu items

-Log into your Drupal admin Dashboard.
+- Log into your Drupal admin Dashboard.

-Click on the Structure menu item from the top menu bar and then click on Menus
+- Click on the Structure menu item from the top menu bar and then click on Menus.

-Find your new menu structure from the list of menus and then click on the Add Link link on the far right for that menu.
+- Find your new menu structure from the list of menus and then click on the Add Link link on the far right for that menu.

-Once you have finished filling in the desired fields, click the Save button at the bottom to save your link.
+- Once you have finished filling in the desired fields, click the Save button at the bottom to save your link.
 Repeat this process for each menu item you want to add to your menu.
 Your newly added link will show in the Menu Link list.
 Since this is the first link for our Test 1 menu, it is the only one listed at this time.